Skip to content

 Terminal window

-curl -v https://your-api.example.com/health
+curl -v https://your-compose.example.com/health

 If using self-signed certificates, you may need to add them to your system’s trust store or use HTTP during development.